monthenry/StockMood/README.md

 Now edit the **.env** file and swap out 501 for your own.

-Run the following commands to clean up docker containers, images and volumes (use it with or without sudo depending on docker install):
+Please clean up previous instances of docker containers, images and volumes for this project (the following commands remove everything, use with caution):
 ```sh
 sudo docker stop $(sudo docker ps -aq)
 sudo docker rm $(sudo docker ps -aq)